Anurag131277/Games/snakes/README.txt

-This is a Game made with python pygame module.
+This game is developed using python pygame module.
 The game is called Snakes.